What is Food?

 Simple carbohydrates include glucose, fructose and galactose (monosaccharides, one-unit sugars) these can be absorbed directly and don’t require further breakdown from enzymes.

-Both fibre and starch are complex carbohydrates (polysaccharides), meaning they are made up of many units of sugar and assembled into a long chain.
+Fibre and starch are complex carbohydrates (polysaccharides) that are made up of many units of sugar and assembled into a long chain.
 Plant foods, including grains, potatoes and legumes, contain starches.

 Fibre is the indigestible parts of plant foods, such as vegetables, fruits, grains, beans and legumes.
 It is a type of carbohydrate that helps keep our digestive systems healthy.